Today Kristina Coluccia shares with us her ebook about the biggest mistakes companies make in China.

 Another common mistake is to be involved too much or too little in the details.
 It’s quite natural for anyone who has gone through the rigors of launching a business to be somewhat obsessed with the details and to feel compelled to play a hands-on role.
 As your company becomes more established, it is important to spend more time working “on” the business instead of “in” the business.

-Those who do not like numbers or feel intimidate by them, may face serious difficulties when writing a budget or business plan.
-For this you require a good Chief Financial Officer (CFO) in your headquarters, who can guide you in the budgeting and controlling process.
+Those who do not like numbers or feel intimidated by them may face serious difficulties when writing a budget or business plan.
+For this, you require a good Chief Financial Officer (CFO) in your headquarters, who can guide you in the budgeting and controlling process.